-- Benkler insists that information is radically different from the key resources of previous ages (land, gold, minerals) - You have two apples.
+- Yochai Benkler insists that information is radically different from the key resources of previous ages (land, gold, minerals) - You have two apples.
 You give one to a friend.
 You now have one left - You know two jokes.
 You tell one to a friend.
-Both of you laugh and you still know two - A big question to think about is the post-scarcity economy possible?
+Both of you laugh and you still know two - A big question to think about is the post-scarcity economy finally possible with information as the main resource? - If yes: an "inverted T" type of society - If no: yet another failed utopia - There would also be new risks (TMI, echo chambers etc)

-Case Study: King Koko and the mailboxes of Fantippo
+King Koko and the mailboxes of Fantippo

-- Hugh Lofting's Dr Dolittle stories tell us how King Koko of Fantippo heard from a white stranger about letters going to the right place when put into the mailboxes: "I understand: a new kind of magic!" - The project ended in a major fuss (and Dr Dolittle had to do it all over) - Internet is not a new kind of magic - As important as the information infrastructure is the skill to make something constructive with it
+- Hugh Lofting's Dr Dolittle stories tell us how King Koko of Fantippo heard from a white stranger about letters going to the right place when put into the mailboxes: "I understand: a new kind of magic!" - The project ended in a major fuss (and Dr Dolittle had to do it all over) - Internet is not a new kind of magic as important as the information infrastructure is the skill to make something constructive with it - The society needs to be coherent enough to adapt it